Netherlands – Employer of Record

-When negotiating terms of an employment contract and offer letter with an employee in the Netherlands, it may be useful to keep the following in mind:
+When negotiating terms of an employment contract with an employee in the Netherlands, it may be useful to keep the following in mind:

 Employment Contract Netherlands

 An employment contract should spell out all the terms and conditions of the employment, such as employee’s compensation, benefits, duration of the contract and other details.
-An offer letter and employment contract in the Netherlands should always state the salary and any compensation amounts in Euro rather than a foreign currency.
+An employment contract in the Netherlands should always state the salary and any compensation amounts in Euro rather than a foreign currency.